Growth Metrics

 New York Times (NYT) Assets Average (2016 - 2025)

-New York Times' Assets Average history spans 16 years, with the latest figure at $2.9 billion for Q4 2025.
+New York Times (NYT) has disclosed Assets Average for 16 consecutive years, with $2.9 billion as the latest value for Q4 2025.

-• Assets Average for Q4 2025 was $2.9 billion at New York Times, up from $2.8 billion in the prior quarter.
+• Assets Average hit $2.9 billion in Q4 2025 for New York Times, up from $2.8 billion in the prior quarter.